khipu/react-native-khenshin/README.md

 # react-native-khenshin

-:warning: **Deprecated**: please use the new and improved [react-native-khipu plugin](https://www.npmjs.com/package/react-native-khipu)!
+:warning: **Deprecated**: please use the new and improved [react-native-khipu plugin](https://www.npmjs.com/package/react-native-khipu)! :warning:

 ## Add the library to your project